ADGEfficiency/energy-py-linear/docs/docs/how-to/custom-constraints.md

-## Context

-In linear programming, constraints define the feasible region of the linear program.
+Constraints define the feasible region of a linear program.
 They are how you control what is and isn't possible in a simulation.

 The assets and site in `energypylinear` apply constraints to the linear program, ranging from electricity balances around a battery to constraining how much electricity can be generated from a renewable generator.
 In addition, `energypylinear` allows you to define your own, custom constraints.

-**A custom constraint allows you to construct constraints that can control what can and cannot happen in an `energypylinear` simulation**.
+**A custom constraint allows you to control what can and cannot happen in an `energypylinear` simulation**.

 ## Custom Constraint

-A custom constraint has a left hand side, a sense (either `le` for less than or equal to `<=`, `eq` for equal to `==`, or `ge` for greater than or equal to `>=`) and a right hand side.
+A custom constraint has a left hand side, a right hand side and a sense:

 <!--phmdoctest-mark.skip-->
 ```python
 --8<-- "energypylinear/constraints.py:constraint"
 ```

+## Constraint Terms

-Both the left and right hand sides are list of constraint terms.
+Both the left and right hand sides of a custom constraint are list of constraint terms.
 A constraint term can be either a constant, an `epl.ConstraintTerm` or a dictionary.

-## Constraint Terms

 The `epl.ConstraintTerm` represents a single term in a constraint: